cabal95/rock-developer-tools/README.md

 3. A `SystemGuid.BlockType` class that contains GUID values for any core block types.
 4. The `SystemGuid.Page` class that contains the GUID values for the pages.
 5. The `SystemGuid.Block` class that contains teh GUID values for the blocks.

+### Block Templates

+This block doesn't match the previous blocks in terms of output.
+It's design is to have you pick an Entity Type from the database and it then will generate a standard "List" and "Detail" block `.ascx` and `.ascx.cs` files.

+#### List Block

+When generating a list block, it will give you a selection of checkboxes so that you can pick which properties appear on the grid columns and which properties appear in the grid filter section.

+There is some fine tuning that could still be done, such as automating checks if the entity service has a `CanDelete` method before generating one.
+But even as it is now, it should get you started and save you a fair amount of time.

+#### Detail Block (not fully written yet)

+Similarly, this mode will let you pick which properties are displayed and can be edited by the user (for example, you probably don't want to let them edit the `IsSystem` property).
+You can also indicate if this is an "edit only" block (like the File Type Detail block) or if it should support a View and then Edit mode (like the Financial Account Detail block).

 ### Customizing Output